logan169/logan169.github.io/_posts/2025-01-17-building-a-finance-library-in-houdini.md

 ## Scalability

 In financial analysis, the goal is often to identify a signal you can exploit amidst the noise.
 Scaling your analysis is crucial to increasing the chances of uncovering something relevant.
-This is where the workflow, when combined with Wedger, becomes incredibly powerful.
-By leveraging Wedger’s ability to manage and process a large number of stock tickers, the workflow enables you to efficiently scale your analysis and better pinpoint actionable insights.
+This is where the workflow, when combined with wedger, becomes incredibly powerful.
+By leveraging wedger’s ability to manage and process a large number of stock tickers, the workflow enables you to efficiently scale your analysis and better pinpoint actionable insights.

 Below is a series of screenshots showing the step-by-step setup, node by node, where I am backtesting a trading strategy (using backtrader) for each wedge stock tickers after retrieving the stock price (using yfinance) and outputting a comprehensive report at the end.